 Because public health is a shared responsibility, the Agency works in close collaboration with all levels of government (provincial, territorial and municipal) to build on each others' skills and strengths.
 The Agency also works closely with non-government organizations, including civil society and business, and other countries and international organizations like the World Health Organization (WHO) to share knowledge, expertise and experiences.

-To address concerns about human pathogens and toxins, Parliament passed the Human Pathogens and Toxins Act (HPTA) in 2009.
+To address concerns about human pathogens and toxins, Parliament passed the Human Pathogens and Toxins Act in 2009.
 The Agency is charged with enforcing the Act and the supporting Human Pathogens and Toxins Regulations which came into force in 2015.

-The Agency is one of six departments and agencies that make up the federal government’s Health Portfolio and reports to Parliament through the Minister of Health.
+The Agency is one of six departments and agencies that make up the federal government's Health Portfolio and reports to Parliament through the Minister of Health.
 The Agency is managed by the President, currently Siddika Mithani.
-The Chief Public Health Officer of Canada, currently Dr. Gregory Taylor, is the lead health professional of the Government of Canada in relation to public health.
+The Chief Public Health Officer, currently Dr. Gregory Taylor, is the lead health professional of the Government of Canada in relation to public health.